stdnoerr/stdnoerr.github.io/_posts/2021-09-10-pass - grabcon.md

 summary: Write for kernel challenge named "Pass" from GrabCON 2021 CTF.
 ---

 I played GrabCON CTF 2021 to check the challenges.
 "Pass" especially got my attention because it is a kernel exploitation challenge.
 I thought it is the best time I work on some kernel challenges.
 So, I will approach it as a beginner and try to explain as much as I can.
 I did not solve it during the CTF.
 Shoutout to `00xc#0275` from Scavengar Security for being the only person who solved it during the CTF.
 Checkout his [writeup](https://scavengersecurity.com/posts/grabcon-paas/) also.
+You can download the challenge file [here](https://github.com/stdnoerr/stdnoerr.github.io/tree/master/files/kernel/grabcon_pass/).

 # Environment Setup
-You get `bzImage`, `run.sh` and `printf.c` files and `initramfs` folder when you extract the provided files. (unfortunately, I don't have the zip file).<br>
+You get `bzImage`, `run.sh` and `printf.c` files and `initramfs` folder when you extract the provided file.<br>
 First we will extract `vmlinux` file from `bzImage` using [this](https://github.com/torvalds/linux/blob/master/scripts/extract-vmlinux) script. `vmlinux` is uncompressed kernel file.
 But, we need to convert this into an elf file for getting the symbols.
 For this, I used [this](https://github.com/marin-m/vmlinux-to-elf/) script.
 I named the elf file `vmlinux_elf`.<br>
 Second, we need to change some configuration to be able to debug the challenge.
 For a gdb connection, add `-gdb tcp::<port>` to the qemu command in `run.sh`.
 To connect to the connection, start gdb with the `vmlinux_elf` file.
 Then run `target remote :<port>`.
 Adding `-S` to the qemu will make it stop until the gdb is connected.
 I advise to disable kaslr, smep, smap and kpti for the purpose of debugging.<br>
 Lastly, to be able to read some files we will change the uid in `initramfs/init` file from `1000` to `0`.<br>